ErMapsh/C/C++/Tutorials/8Pointer/readme.md

 star * ---->  dereference operator

 ## Pointer to Pointer
-- here there is pointer store a var address.
+- here there is pointer store's var address.